 Later that night, the people in the village wondered why the shepherd boy had not returned to the village with the sheep.
-They went to look for him and found him weeping and alone.
+They went to help!
+Why didn't you come?" he sobbed.
+One of the old villagers tried to comfort the boy as they walked back to the village.